 Preventing Asthma Attacks

-Having children's asthma diagnosed is the first step to keeping them healthy.
-Although the condition can't be cured, it can be controlled with lifestyle changes, medication and monitoring.
+A correct diagnosis of asthma is the first step in keeping children with the disorder healthy.
+Although asthma can't be cured, it can be controlled with lifestyle changes, medication and monitoring.

 "Medications for children could allow at least 85 percent of them to have good control of their asthma," says Bradley E. Chipps, M.D., a pulmonologist and allergist in Sacramento, CA. Asthma control is an ongoing commitment: "It's not a sprint; it's a marathon," says Dr. Chipps.
 So, if your child has asthma, regular doctor visits are a must.